Optima A New Antique – brochure, Cooper & Beatty, Tony Mann, 1963

 Notes

-A carefully designed brochure for Hermann Zapf’s Optima typeface.
-It was created in early 1963 when Tony Mann was just starting work on the new Cooper & Beatty visual identity program.
-The moss green may have been one of the trial colours he used before settling on the vivid orange that would become so closely associate with C&B. The company used a similar green, as well as a matching blue, for different divisions, but they don’t appear to have been applied consistently.
-This particular copy had been sent to Mono Lino and is date stamped Jun 4 1963.
-It was customary to stamp the date received on most incoming mail.
+A brochure for Hermann Zapf’s Optima typeface that was designed and produced in early 1963, when Tony Mann was just beginning work on the new Cooper & Beatty visual identity program.
+The soft green on the cover may have been one of the colours Mann considered before ultimately selecting the vivid orange that would become synonymous with C&B. He also tried various shades of green and blue for different divisions, but their application appears to have been inconsistent and was dropped.
+This particular copy, sent to Mono Lino, is date-stamped June 4, 1963 – a standard practice for incoming correspondence at the time.

 Items in this Collection